|"Help! m a student in Dr. Gibbons' Psychology class!"|

 I guided her back to her desk, counted from one to ten to restore her usual perceptions, and then concluded the hypnotic demonstration.
-I then asked her if she had really felt like she was a chicken, and she slowly and thoughtfully nodded in agreement.
+I then asked her if she had really felt like she was a chicken, and she thoughtfully nodded in agreement.

 We could talk about a "hidden observer" that always knows what's going on and maintains control, no how matter deeply a person is hypnotized, as Hilgard (1974) did.
 We could talk about "trance logic," which is similar to the logic which is found in dreams, as Martin Orne (1959) did.
-But why should we infer the presence of any extra mental processes when they are not needed?
+But why should we infer the presence of extra mental processes such as these when they are not needed?